Moving Towards Centers: Re-ranking with Attention and Memory for Re-identification: Our Approch

 \subsubsection{Memory Initialization}

+The BaseEncoder augments each feature embedding with a weighted average of all the other embeddings.
+However, we are still not able to distinguish the falsely retrieved samples.
+To achieve our purpose, we propose to first transfer the probe's context into a memory cell, then reconstruct each retrieved sample with information fetched from memory, and finally predict their pairwise relationships.
+The transfer of the probe's context in ACP is memory initialization.

-The Contextual Memory collects different aspects of the probe image, like appearance in different angles, under different illuminations, etc. In other words, the memory cell is an augmented probe embedding with information from multiple images.
-It mimics the summarization ability of humans for re-ID and re-ranking.
-To achieve this, we aggregate the probe-related contextual features from local neighbors with attention, which is illustrated in \cref{fig:memory initialization}.
+The probe image itself is the only and most reliable information about the object we want to re-identify.
+Thus, context can be obtained by comparing similarities between the probe and its corresponding $k_1$-nearest neighbors, i.e., $\mathbf{Z}$.
+We store the aggregated contextual features in a Contextual Memory cell.
+In other words, the memory collects different aspects of the probe image, like appearance in different angles, under different illuminations, etc. Therefore, the memory initialization mimics the summarization ability of humans who memorize the previously verified confident samples and utilize them for later identification.
+The probe-related contextual feature aggregation, i.e., memory initialization, is realized with attention and illustrated in \cref{fig:memory initialization}.

 The attention first maps $\mathbf{Z}$ to Queries, Keys, and Values.
 Instead of producing query vectors for all the elements, we only consider the probe embedding $\mathbf{z}_1$.
 This restriction guides our model to collect the probe-specific features from the local neighbors.
 Denote three transformation matrices as $\mathbf{W}^{q} \in \mathcal{R}^{d \times d_{m}}$, $\mathbf{W}^{k} \in \mathcal{R}^{d \times d_{m}}$ and $\mathbf{W}^{v} \in \mathcal{R}^{d \times d_{m}}$ where $d_{m}$ is the sub-feature dimension and $d_{m}$ is smaller than $d$.
 The transformation can be formulated as,